MULEDASTAGIRIREDDY/cmoscourse/README.md

 From above picture we can observe the Ideal I/O Characteristic of a Inverter. x-axis is Vin and y-axis is Vout.
 In ideal case:
-•When Vin is between 0 and Vdd/2: output is Vdd(logic 1)
++ When Vin is between 0 and Vdd/2: output is Vdd(logic 1)
-•When Vin is between Vdd/2 and Vdd: output is 0(logic 0) The transition happens exactly at Vdd/2 and it is perfectly vertical(infinite slope).
++ When Vin is between Vdd/2 and Vdd: output is 0(logic 0)
+The transition happens exactly at Vdd/2 and it is perfectly vertical.
-This is the IDEAL case which does not happen in real circuits.
++ When we increase Vin,at Vdd/2 output voltge Vdd becomes "0".
++ This states that switching happens at Vdd/2.
++ It is behaviour of inverter.When Vin changes from 0 to 1,functioning of NMOS and PMOS changes.

 Ideal I/O Characteristic with Infinite Slope

 <img width="700" height="313" alt="image" src="https://github.com/user-attachments/assets/7cefcba8-14a2-4276-8663-83092277384d" />

 From above picture we can observe the Ideal I/O Characteristic with Infinite Slope marked.
-Here the transition from Vdd to 0 happens exactly at Vdd/2 with infinite slope.
+Here the transition from Vdd to 0 happens exactly at Vdd/2 with infinite slope where slope is (Change in output voltage/change in input voltage).
-Infinite slope means the transition is instantaneous - output switches from Vdd to 0 at exactly one point on the input.
++ Infinite slope means the transition is instantaneous - output switches from Vdd to 0 at exactly one point on the input which happens only in ideal condition.
-This is a perfect step function.In real CMOS inverter this does not happen.The transition takes place over a range of Vin and the slope is finite.

 Actual I/O Characteristic with Finite Slope